Bernhard Wise

 Bernhard Ringrose Wise KC (10 February 1858 – 19 September 1916), commonly referred to as B. R. Wise, was an Australian politician.
-He was a social reformer, seen by some as a traitor to his class, but who was not fully accepted by the labor Movement.
+He was a social reformer, seen by some as a traitor to his class, but who was not fully accepted by the labour movement.
 He said, "My failure in Sydney has been so complete—my qualities those which Australia does not recognise, my defects those which Australians dislike most."
 When he died, William Holman said, "There is hardly anything in our public life which we have to consider to-day that cannot be traced back to his brilliant mind and clear foresight … [Wise] held undisputed supremacy as the foremost debater, foremost thinker and foremost public man in the life of New South Wales".

 Early life

 Wise was born in the Sydney suburb of Petersham.
 He was the second son of Edward Wise, a judge of the Supreme Court of New South Wales, and Maria Bate (née Smith).
 After his father's death in 1865, his mother took the family to Leeds, England to put her sons through grammar school, where their "homemade clothes exposed us to ridicule and bullying".
 She moved to Rugby and took work, so that Wise could be educated at Rugby School as a day student.

 Wise won a £90-a-year scholarship to The Queen's College, Oxford, where he had a distinguished career, being Cobden Prizeman in 1878 and gaining a first-class in the honour school of law in 1880.
 He was president of the Oxford Union and president of the Oxford University Athletics Club (OUAC).

-Wise was amateur mile champion of Great Britain, 1879–81, and his interest in athletics led to his co-founding the Amateur Athletic Association, alongside Clement Jackson, and Montague Shearman, of which he was elected the first president.
+Wise twice won the amateur mile event of Britain, winning the title at the 1879 AAC Championships and 1881 AAA Championships.
+His interest in athletics led to his co-founding the Amateur Athletic Association, alongside Clement Jackson, and Montague Shearman, of which he was elected the first president.
 This became a very important body whose influence was eventually extended all over the world.
 In 1882, he moved to London and worked closely with the social reformer, Arnold Toynbee.

 Wise was called to the bar of the Middle Temple in April 1883; and, in August 1883, he returned to Sydney with his fiancée, Lilian Margaret Baird, whom he married in April 1884.
 He was admitted as a barrister in August 1883 and began to build up a successful practice.

 Later in life in November 1898, while the member of the New South Wales Legislative Assembly for Ashfield, he was appointed a Queen's Counsel.